 Long-term Care Quality

-The final area we assessed was long-term care, in which this nursing home was given an abysmal score in this category also.
-We gave it an F for this category, which is definitely a major disappointment.
+Switching gears to our last area, this nursing home didn't perform very well here either.
+With an abysmal grade of F in long-term care, this is really as terrible as it gets.
 Long-term care ratings of this caliber generally are a bad sign for the quantity and quality of care provided by nurses and aids, as well as the levels of routine medical care available.
-Once we assessed the amount of care provided by nurses, we next considered the facility's vaccination statistics.
-We were a bit bothered by the fact that this facility vaccinated only 53.030304 percent of its patients for pneumonia.
-To our surprise, this nursing home was actually able to limit hospitalizations.
-With just 0.03 hospitalizations per one thousand long-term resident days, this facility has less hospitalizations than the majority of nursing homes.
-This is its best feature in this category.
+One of the factors we considered after nurse's aid hours was vaccines.
+Frankly, we were a bit bothered by the fact that this nursing home administered the pneumonia vaccine to just 79.91632 percent of its patients.
+To our surprise, this place was actually able to limit hospitalizations.
+With just 0.02 hospitalizations per 1,000 long-term resident days, this nursing home had less hospitalizations than the average nursing home.
+This was its best score in this category.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Curis at Wilson Nursing & Rehabilitation Center Quality Metrics